 Fact: Diageo Overseas Holdings Limited, is the parent organization of Guinness Overseas Limited.
 Guinness Overseas Limited, as of 30 June 2020, owned 50.18% of the issued share capital of Guinness Nigeria Plc.

-This was disclosed in a press release seen by Nairametrics.
-The statement read in part:
+This was disclosed by the company in a statement issued on Friday and seen by Nairametrics.

 What they are saying